MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/avstream-testing-and-debugging.md

 *KsStudio.exe* (Kernel Streaming Development Studio) is a development tool used to examine multimedia driver properties, pins, and supported media.

-The Windows 7 WDK includes KsStudio binaries for the x86-based and x64-based architectures.
-Additionally, there is a version for Windows XP and Windows 2003 Server in the XP folder (for both x86 and x64).
-For Windows 7, the binaries are *KsStudio.exe* (the application), *KsStudio.chm* (the help documentation), and *KsMon.sys* (a helper device driver).
-For XP and Windows 2003 Server, there is also S*ndAnlyz.dll* (a helper file).
+The Windows WDK includes KsStudio binaries for the x86-based and x64-based architectures.
+For Windows, the binaries are *KsStudio.exe* (the application), and *KsMon.sys* (a helper device driver).

 KsStudio is a kernel development tool, and therefore should be used carefully. *KsStudio.exe* must write a summary log to the starting directory, which must have write access for the user.
 KsStudio attempts to load its helper driver *KsMon.sys*.
 This loading is optional and will only succeed if *KsMon.sys* is in the starting directory and the command is run at elevated privilege level.
 Typically, KsStudio will present a dialog box titled "KS Studio Filter Options," which allows the user to specify parameters, the most important of which are the Classes to enumerate.
 Use the **Classes** button on that dialog box to select none, any, or all classes.

-This is a complex, yet elegant, and very handy development tool for multimedia device authors.
-For more information, refer to the *KsStudio.chm* help file.
+For more information, see [KsStudio Utility](/windows-hardware/drivers/audio/ksstudio-utility).

 ## USBView